 He is currently a trustee of the Princess of Asturias Foundation, the COTEC Foundation, the Carolina Foundation, the Comillas-ICAI University Foundation, the Conocimiento y Desarrollo Foundation, the Aspen Institute Spain Foundation, the Elcano Royal Institute and the Royal Board of Trustees of the Prado Museum.

-Likewise, he is a member of the group of top utility executives of the World Economic Forum (Davos), which he has chaired in the past (2014-2016) and of the Steering Committee of the European Round Table of Industrialists and of JP Morgan International Council.
+Likewise, he is a member of the group of top utility executives of the World Economic Forum (Davos), which he has chaired in the past (2014-2016) and of the Steering Committee of the European Round Table for Industry (ERT) and of JP Morgan International Council.
 He is also a member of GlobalScot, an international Scottish government network of the business leaders who are most keenly committed to the economic development of Scotland.
 In Spain, he belongs to the Basque Círculo de Empresarios, the Círculo de Empresarios (Madrid), the Círculo de Economía and the Asociación para el Progreso de la Dirección (APD).

 Throughout his career he has received numerous recognitions, including the following: